 About the Journal

-The Review of Disability Studies (RDS) is an anonymous peer-reviewed, open-access academic journal that is targeted towards any person interested in disability studies.
+The Review of Disability Studies: An International Journal (RDS) is an anonymous peer-reviewed, open-access academic journal published quarterly that is targeted towards any person interested in disability studies.
 We have readers and authors from all over the world.
 We accept submissions in English of a scholarly nature covering a range of disciplines within disability studies as well as creative works expressing ideas in the area of disability.
 The RDS journal contains the following sections:

-1. Forums are collections of articles on special topics or geographical areas, conference proceedings, or "up and coming disability scholars" collections.
-To submit a proposal to serve as editor of a forum, please select "forums" in the drop-down menu for your submission and indicate "forums proposal" in the Comments for the Editor box.
+• Special Themed Issues are collections of articles on special topics or geographical areas, conference proceedings, or "up and coming disability scholars" collections.
+To submit a preliminary proposal for a Themed Issue that you wish to serve as editor for, please email Editorial Team directly at [email protected]

-1. Creative works (poetry, fiction, visual arts) must fit within the general area of disability studies.
+• Creative works (poetry, fiction, visual arts) must engage with the experience of disability.
 Creative works will be published in the format in which it was submitted.
 Fiction generally should not exceed 10 single spaced pages or 5,000 words.
 Multiple poems may be submitted for consideration as one submission but may not exceed five single spaced pages.
 Visual art should be submitted as a JPEG file with a resolution of 150.
 All visual material must be accompanied by a short paragraph describing the image in detail.

 Film, video, and audio submissions should be in the form of a YouTube video link, should generally be no longer than 3 minutes in duration, and all attempt should be made to ensure work is as accessible as possible, e.g., captioning and audio description.
 Ensure captioning is accurate (if using automatic captions, edit for accuracy.)